alpa-projects/alpa/examples/opt_serving/README.rst

 * **Flexible parallelism strategies**: Alpa will automatically figure out the appropriate model-parallel strategies based on your cluster setup.

 In this example, we use Alpa to serve the open-source OPT model, supporting all sizes ranging from 125M to 175B.
 Specifically, Alpa provides:

 * A backend to perform efficient model-parallel inference for the large OPT models.

 * A web frontend to collect and batch inference requests from users.

 .. note::

-  The pre-trained OPT model weights can be obtained from [Metaseq](https://github.com/facebookresearch/metaseq), subject to their license.
+  The pre-trained OPT model weights can be obtained from `Metaseq <https://github.com/facebookresearch/metaseq>`_, subject to their license.

 .. note::

   You will need at least 350GB memory to to serve the OPT-175B model.
 For example, you can use 4 x AWS p3.16xlarge instances, which provide 4 (instance) x 8 (GPU/instance) x 16 (GB/GPU) = 512 GB memory.

   You can also follow this guide to setup a serving system to serve smaller versions of OPT, such as OPT-66B, OPT-30B, etc.
   Pick an appropriate size from `OPT weight downloading page <https://github.com/facebookresearch/metaseq/tree/main/projects/OPT>`_ based on your available resources.

 Demo